istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** a status subcommand that prints out the status of gateway(s) for a given namespace.  ([Issue #51294](https://github.com/istio/istio/issues/51294))

-- **Added** Allow users to set the seccompProfile.type (e.g. to RuntimeDefault) for auto deployed waypoints by setting `values.gateways.seccompProfile.type` in the istiod injection config.
+- **Added** the ability for users to set the `seccompProfile.type` (e.g. to `RuntimeDefault`) for auto deployed waypoints by setting `values.gateways.seccompProfile.type` in the istiod injection config.

 - **Added** an `overwrite` flag to `istioctl apply` command to allow overwriting existing resources in the cluster (initially, just namespace waypoint enrollments).
   ([Issue #51312](https://github.com/istio/istio/issues/51312))